 Autism Spectrum Disorder (ASD)

 ASD is not diagnosed through medical tests.
-An accurate autism diagnosis is made by a team of multidisciplinary professionals and is based on the observation of an individual’s communication, behavior, and developmental levels.
+An accurate autism diagnosis test is made by a team of multidisciplinary professionals and is based on the observation of an individual’s communication, behavior, and developmental levels.
 However, because ASD shares behavioral characteristics with other disorders, medical tests or other early autism diagnosis tests may be ordered to rule out other possible causes for the symptoms being exhibited.

 A brief observation in a single setting cannot present a true picture of an individual’s abilities and behaviors.
 Input from parents and other caregivers, plus the individual’s developmental history, are very important components of making an accurate diagnosis.
 Listed below are resources that might be useful in reaching a diagnosis.
 Our Autism Resource Specialists can help direct and guide families in requesting a diagnosis as well as connect them to additional options.